amydohlin/project-4-group-2/README.md

 * Tableau
 * Matplotlib
 * SQL / Spark
+* Machine Learning
+  * Random Forrest
-* Softmax
+  * Tensorflow

 ### References & Acknowledgements:
 * We would like to thank our instructor Hunter Hollis, teaching assistant Randy Sendek and Sam Espe for their guidance throughout this project.
+They helped us further optimize our model by identifying the dataset output requirement and made recommendations on suitable  activation functions
 * Model optimization for multi-category output: https://stackoverflow.com/questions/61550026/valueerror-shapes-none-1-and-none-3-are-incompatible
 * Seaborn documentation: https://seaborn.pydata.org/generated/seaborn.heatmap.html